cobalthq/cobalt-product-public-docs/README.md

 ## SOC2 Compliance
 This repository complies only with some of the SOC2 compliant conventions laid out in our [Git conventions](https://zombie.atlassian.net/wiki/spaces/ENG/pages/540770575/Git%2Bconventions) Confluence page.

-While this repository does *not* host customer-exposed production workloads, the SOC2 conventions are a good practice.
+SOC2 is not a requirement, as this repository does *not* host customer-exposed production workloads.
+However, the SOC2 conventions are a good practice.
 This repository deviates from SOC2 conventions in the following ways for the noted reasons:

 - Allows updates to PRs without dismissing pull request approvals.
   - Supports minor changes, such as typo corrections, without having to restart the PR approval process.
-  - Until I have a repository that supports doc builds, I need to copy and iterate.
-When I'm ready for input from others, I'll commit to requesting approvals for "major" changes.
+  - Until we have a repository that supports doc builds, the documentation team (of one) needs to copy and iterate.
 - Allows administrators to bypass restrictions.
   - Supports "quality at speed" by allowing administrators to make / commit minor changes, such as typo corrections.